Chart Color Schemes

 Mullumbimby has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects likely impacting the area.
-Notable projects include Mullumbimby Road Upgrade, Station Street Affordable Housing, Mullumbimby Hospital Redevelopment, and Mullumbimby Rail Corridor Housing.
-Below is a list of most relevant projects.
+AreaSearch has identified 13 projects that may impact the area.
+Notable ones include Mullumbimby Road Upgrade, Station Street Affordable Housing, Mullumbimby Hospital Redevelopment, and Mullumbimby Rail Corridor Housing.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.